mzander-1/quizapp-django/README.md

-# Project: Cooperative Online Quiz System (ISEF01)
+# Project: Cooperative Online Quiz System

 Welcome to the project repository!
-This is the source code for our prototype of a cooperative online quiz system for the IU Software Engineering project.
+This is the source code for my prototype of a cooperative and collaborative online quiz system.

 This document explains how to set up the project on your own computer for testing purposes or (later) to collaborate on the user manual.